unexist/blog/_drafts/logging-vs-tracing.md

 toc: true
 ---
 If you talk to developers about what they need to figure out what is happening in an application, usually the single answer to this is logging or just logs.
 This can work pretty well for standalone applications, but what about [distributed][] ones?
 Todays systems easily span across dozen of services on different nodes and might have a quite complex call hierarchy.

 In this post I want to demonstrate the difference between **logging** and **tracing** and that needs a bit if explanation before we really can compare both.
-So in the first part we are covering the foundation and talk about what both actually is.
-After that, I am going to present my really convoluted example (to prove my point) and then we going to conclude our learnings.
+So in the first part we are covering the basics and talk about what both actually is.
+After that, I am going to present my really convoluted example (to prove my point), which we are going to use for the actual comparison.

 Are you still with me?
 Great - let us move on to **logging**!